Circuit Theory

 Kirchhoff's Current Law (KCL)

 This law is also known as the conservation of charge.
 It states that the sum of currents at a node \(= 0\).
 This basically means that the amount of current entering a point must be the same as the amount of current leaving it.
 A node is basically a point where two or more circuit elements connect together.
 It can be thought of as a junction of the circuit.
 More specifically, a node is a set of points that have the same voltage.
-Typically, we draw the voltage source and then lines representing the conductive wire in a loop back to the voltage source's other end.
-In between that is where we put all of our circuit elements.
+In between nodes is where we put all of our circuit elements.
 This law at a node can be represented as,

 \[ \sum_{j=1}^{n}I_j = 0\]

-This represents a node with \(n\) currents that can be exiting or entering the node.
-We can think about it like this, if we have three different currents flowing into a point and only one flowing out, then \(I_1+I_2+I_3 = I_4\), this implies that \(I_1+I_2+I_3 - I_4 = 0\).
 The sign convention does not relate to the actual sign of the current flow.
 The current is always a negative flow, since it's the flow of electrons.
 Although, the actual convention is that current flows in the direction that positive charge would, but this is not relevant to the Kirchhoff's Current Law.
 We can consider the currents entering a point as positive, and those leaving as negative in this law.
 This convention is unique for each node.
-By that I mean a current can leave one node (and therefore be considered "negative" in the nodal analysis of the first node) and enter another node (and therefore be considered "positive" in the nodal analysis of the second node).
-So this convention is local for each node.

 Kirchhoff's Voltage Law (KVL)